tysonmote/Rickshaw/README.markdown

 Rickshaw
 ========

-A small learning exercise in implementing a client-side MVC framework using some of the idioms of MooTools.
+Powerful client-side MVC framework based on MooTools and Handlebars.

 Examples
 --------

 ### RESTful persistence ###

+(Note: this is currently broken)

     var Message = new Class({
       Extends: Rickshaw.Model,